Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 Current Consumption               100mW (20mA at 5V)
 --------------------------------  ------------------------------------------------------------
 --------------------------------  ------------------------------------------------------------
-IAQ Index resolution              1
+IAQ Index Resolution              1
-Air Pressure resolution           0.18Pa
+Air Pressure Resolution           0.0018mbar
-Humidity resolution               0.008%RH
+Humidity Resolution               0.008%RH
-Temperature resolution            0.01°C
+Temperature Resolution            0.01°C
 --------------------------------  ------------------------------------------------------------
-IAQ Index accuracy                ±15 and ±15% of reading Air Pressure accuracy             ±0.12hPa (700-900hPa at 25-40°C), ±0.6hPa (full range)
+IAQ Index Accuracy                ±15 and ±15% of reading Air Pressure Accuracy             ±0.12mbar (700-900mbar at 25-40°C), ±0.6mbar (full scale)
-Humidity accuracy                 ±3%RH (20-80%RH at 25°C)
+Humidity Accuracy                 ±3%RH (20-80%RH at 25°C)
-Temperature accuracy              ±0.5°C (at 25°C), ±1.0°C (0-65°C)*
+Temperature Accuracy              ±0.5°C (at 25°C), ±1.0°C (0-65°C)*
 --------------------------------  ------------------------------------------------------------
-Measurement frequency             1 measurement per second
+Measurement Frequency             1 measurement per second
 --------------------------------  ------------------------------------------------------------
 --------------------------------  ------------------------------------------------------------
 Dimensions (W x D x H)            25 x 20 x 5mm (0.98 x 0.79 x 0.19")
 Weight                            2.1g
 ================================  ============================================================

-\*: This is the temperature at the exact posisiton of the sensor.
+\* This is the temperature at the exact position of the sensor.
 If the Bricklet is used inside of an enclosure, the air around the Bricklet may heat up more than the ambient air.
 The Bricklet does have API to calibrate this kind of offset.